 Vyvanse.
 Ritalin.
 Concerta.
 Adderall.
 Strattera.
 And myriad others.
 The number of ADHD medication options is so large that finding the right treatment feels overwhelming at times.
 Here, an ADHD specialist explains the options for adults and children in terms we can all understand.

 ADHD or ADD Medications for Adults and Children: Which Are Best?

 The attention deficit hyperactivity disorder (ADHD or ADD) medications prescribed to both children and adults are categorized as stimulant — amphetamine or methylphenidate — or non-stimulant.
-Stimulants are commonly considered the first-line ADHD treatment, with non-stimulants prescribed to those patients who don’t tolerate or see benefits from stimulants.
-The most popular ADHD medications among ADDitude readers include:
+Stimulants are considered the treatment of choice for ADHD.
+Non-stimulants are prescribed to patients who don’t tolerate or see benefits from stimulants.
+Certain non-stimulants, particularly alpha agonists, are prescribed with medication to treat symptoms that stimulants do not alleviate.
+The most popular ADHD medications among ADDitude readers include (in alphabetical order):

 - Adderall XR (amphetamine)